1 min read

 Their different needs and preferences should define their financial plans, not any of the many generalized “rules” we often hear.
 But they shouldn’t completely abandon long-term savings, they should think about how best to use their extra dollars, both to establish their financial security and to find more fulfilling careers and happier lives.

-Your job in this world is not to solve the problems that baby-boomers left to you, but to take care about yourselves and make your life better and easier.
-And that way the whole world will be better place.
+Your job in this world is not to solve the problems that baby-boomers left to you, but to take care of yourselves and make your life better and easier.

 You have a plenty of them to choose from, and for the good start.

 Good luck to all of you, millennials!